FuturesJS/FuturesJS/README.markdown

 Futures.log() -- log messages to the console
 -------------

-Used internally.
 Uses console.log if available. does nothing otherwise.

+    Futures.log("Info message.");

 Futures.error() -- throw an error and log message
 ---------------

-Used internally.
 Throws an exception and uses console.log if available.

+    Futures.error("Error Message");

 Related Projects